HKBUUIC-DLAB/.github/profile/README.md

 ### 🙋‍♀️ A short introduction

-We are sub-group of [Cyclododecene](https://github.com/Cyclododecene), mainly focusing on quantitative economics, sociology and communication research.
+We are sub-group of [Cyclododecene](https://github.com/Cyclododecene), mainly focusing on quantitative economics, sociology and communication research:

+1. Interpretable machine learning
+2. Casual inference
+3. Propogation on structured data